-SAI's brokerage services may have account/investment minimums, which are further detailed in the SAI Broker-Dealer Firm Brochure ("BD Firm Brochure"), available at securitiesamerica.com/firm-brochure.
+Our brokerage services may have account/investment minimums, which are further detailed in the Osaic Broker-Dealer Firm Brochure ("BD Firm Brochure"), available at osaic.com/disclosures.

-SAI's brokerage services cover a specific selection of investments, and we do not offer every investment product available in the market.
+Our brokerage services cover a specific selection of investments, and we do not offer every investment product available in the market.
 We do not limit the investments we offer to only proprietary products.
-The BD Firm Brochure provides additional information regarding SAI's brokerage services.
-Other firms could provide a different range of investment choices, some of which might have different costs than those charged by SAI.
+The BD Firm Brochure provides additional information regarding Osaic's brokerage services.
+Other firms could provide a different range of investment choices, some of which might have different costs than those charged by us.